joshbeacham/utmost-public/docs/support.md

 ### How do I customize the devotional text?
 You can change the font family, font size and color on the settings screen.

-### Is there a dark mode for low light reading?
+### Does Utmost have a dark mode for low light reading?
-You switch between a light theme and a dark mode theme on the settings screen.
+You switch between a light theme and a dark theme on the settings screen.

 ## Contact

-If you have issues with the app, you can contact us at utmost@joshbeacham.com.
+If you have issues with the app, you can contact us at [utmost @ joshbeacham.com](utmost@joshbeacham.com)